Free Consultation / 24 Hours a Day - (614) 500-3836

 • Difficulty and possible denial in immigration and naturalization proceedings

 A conviction for violating a protection order will also be on your criminal background for the rest of your life.
-Therefore, no matter what happens in your assault or domestic violence case, it is critical to give violating protection order charges the importance it deserves.
+Therefore, no matter what happens in your assault or domestic violence case, it is critical to give violating a protection order charges the importance they deserve.

-How a Columbus Defense Attorney Can Help You
+How Our Columbus Domestic Violence Defense Lawyers Can Help

-Our team of Columbus criminal defense attorneys takes a two-pronged approach to all violation of protection order cases.
+Our team of Columbus criminal defense attorneys takes a two-pronged approach to all violations of protection order cases.

 We’ll Help You Obtain a Bond